Baalbek's Impossible Stones

 What Archaeology Says

 Second, could the Romans move 800-ton blocks?
 This is genuinely hard, and the honest answer is "probably, but we're not entirely sure how."
 Roman engineering was capable of feats that genuinely surprise modern observers — they routinely transported obelisks from Egypt to Rome, some weighing over 400 tons.
 They used elaborate wooden cranes, capstans, rope systems, and — critically — large, organized workforces of thousands.
 The 2016 discovery of a quarry crane that may have been used to move Baalbek's foundation stones suggests a purpose-built wooden lifting frame, likely combined with earthen ramps and sledges.
+Notice what that gives us, though: a plausible how that still doesn't touch the why, and a block — 1,200 tons in the quarry — that sits well past anything we can confidently say even that crane could lift.

 The Verdict